 Then click on Keyword explorer

-Enter the Keyword or topic that you want to make video on, and TubeBuddy will show you the topics along with traffic and related keywords.
+Enter the Keyword or topic that you want to make a video on, and TubeBuddy will show you the topics along with traffic and related keywords.

 Now, use this keyword to create a meaningful Video and title to improve your chances of ranking higher in YouTube search.

 2. Description Of The Video

 Write a description of your video content.
 The first couple of lines plays a major role in your video’s ranking in the search engine.

 You can also use the search engine’s autocomplete keyword phrases as your description.

 If the searched keyword matches the first two lines of your video description, the video is more likely to get a higher ranking.

 In the image above, you can see that my search keyword matches the video description which is in the first two lines.
 Using longtail keywords as your video description will also boost the ranking of your videos immensely.